Introduction to interaction design in gov

 - Categories

-Interaction designers, sometimes known as user experience (UX) designers, are an essential part of digital software teams that want to meet user needs.
+Interaction designers, sometimes known as user experience (UX) designers, are an essential part of digital service teams that want to meet user needs.

-They work closely with the entire project team, especially service managers, product owners, subject matter experts, user researchers and software engineers.
+They work closely with the entire team, especially service owners, product owners, delivery managers, user researchers, content designers, service designers, software engineers and quality assurance (QA) testers.

 What do interaction designers do?